-Telehealth Covered Services
+Telehealth Covered Services Policy

 For some context, the prior, pre-COVID-19 rules around telehealth are available here.
-These rules are now slightly modified due to the 1135 waiver expansion outlined above, with those modifications itemized below.
+These policy updates are now slightly modified due to the 1135 waiver expansion outlined above, with those modifications itemized below.
 Under each of the following variants of telehealth, there are several conditions that must be fulfilled for the non-face-to-face encounter type to qualify for reimbursement under Medicare.
 Note, it is the union of all conditions named in each of these three telehealth variants that constitutes the rule update under the 1135 waiver expansion.